-In discharging this overall responsibility, the Council is responsible for putting in place proper arrangements for the governance of its affairs and facilitating the effective exercise of its functions, which includes arrangements for the management of risk.
+In discharging this overall responsibility, the Council has put in place proper arrangements for the governance of its affairs and facilitating the effective exercise of its functions, which includes arrangements for the management of risk.

-Governance
+2. Governance

 Governance comprises the arrangements put in place to ensure that the intended outcomes for stakeholders are defined and achieved.